Md-Iqbal/Hotel-website/README.md

 # Hotel-website
 This is a static page using HTML &amp; CSS.
 Just download and extract the zip file and feel free to use it.
-Thnak you.
+Thank you.

 # UI
 ![Screenshot_48](https://user-images.githubusercontent.com/50297349/103649805-49ab2980-4f89-11eb-850b-f7a8049c582f.png)